 In accordance with the guidelines issued by the CBB, credit facilities are placed on non-accrual status and interest suspended when either principal or interest is overdue by 90 days, whereupon interest credited to income is reversed.
-If there is objective evidence that a credit facility is impaired it is moved to Stage 3 and specific provisions recognised
+Following an assessment of impairment, specific provision is established if there is objective evidence that a credit facility is impaired, as mentioned above.